martinmoene/ring-span-lite/README.md

 In a nutshell
 -------------

 **ring-span lite** is a single-file header-only library to represent a circular buffer view on a container.
 The library aims to provide a [C++yy-like ring_span]() for use with C++98 and later [1][2].
 Its initial code is inspired on the reference implementation by Arthur O'Dwyer [3].
 It is my intention to let the interface of this `ring_span` follow the unfolding standard one.

+This library also includes header `<ring.hpp>` to provide a data-owning ring buffer.

 **Features and properties of ring-span lite** are ease of installation (single header), freedom of dependencies other than the standard library.